sonicle-webtop/docs/installation.rst

 tablefunc
 """""""""

-This package can be installed issuing the following command:
+This package can be installed issuing the following SQL command:

 ::

   CREATE EXTENSION tablefunc;

-Objects will be defined under the ``main`` public schema.
+Objects will be defined under the main ``public`` schema.

 .. note::

-  If the above method do not work, you can always add object manually running ``tablefunc.sql`` file, that can be found under PostgreSQL's ``\contrib`` folder, against WebTop's database.
+  If the above method do not work, you can always add object manually running ``tablefunc.sql`` SQL file against WebTop's database.
+You can find the file under PostgreSQL's ``\contrib`` folder.

 rrule_functions
 """""""""""""""